Yussuf Poulsen: the rise of RB Leipzig's battering ram striker from third division to Bundesliga

 Shihe did see his son's first footballing steps at local club FK Skjold - where he first met future international teammate, ex-Bayern Munich man and close friend Pierre-Emile Hojbjerg - but missed the strides he took at Lyngby before Leipzig appeared to be a left-field leap of faith.

 Poulsen's mind was clear though.
 "I want to play every weekend and not sit on the bench of some big top-flight club," he explained when joining RBL.
 "Here, I'm a first-team regular and can develop.
 Also, the club really did a lot to bring me in.
 That impressed me."

-It was a bold gamble that has paid off handsomely for club, country and Poulsen, who has come a long way from the timid "crazy nervous" 20-year-old stepping into a Leipzig dressing room full of seasoned pros whose career achievements he has - now aged 25 - long since outstripped.
+It was a bold gamble that has paid off handsomely for club, country and Poulsen, who has come a long way from the timid "crazy nervous" 20-year-old stepping into a Leipzig dressing room full of seasoned pros whose career achievements he has - at now 27 - long since outstripped.

 Perhaps it was no surprise Poulsen, who might have been an accountant if his football numbers had not added up - "I think I would have studied economy or mathematics," he said - struggled to believe he had the right to be there as so few had had the faith he would reach the top level.

 "He was definitely not the best player at that moment in time," said his youth coach in Denmark, Thomas Frank.
 "But maybe his biggest talent is his mentality."